 How to Construct a 45 Degree Angle with a Compass:

-Step 1: Using a straightedge, draw a straight line, labeling each point A and B.
+Step 1: Using a straightedge or a ruler, draw a straight line, labeling each end point A and B.

-Step 2: Using a compass, place the point of the compass on the edge of point A and draw a circle.
+Step 2: Next, using a compass, place the point of the compass on the edge of point A and draw a circle.

 Step 3: Keeping the same length of the compass, take the point of the compass to the point where the circle and line AB intersect.
-Then swing compass and make a new arc on the circle.
+Then swing the compass to make a new arc on the circle above line AB.

 Step 4: Keeping that same length of the compass, go to the new intersection we just made and mark another arc along the circle.